kentbull/rvn-agendas/agenda-suggestions/2021-03-12-suggested-agenda.md

 1. Transaction malleability.
 How do we correct?
 Be good to discuss options, or setup a special interest group around this.
 1. Status on P003 (currently an issue here: https://github.com/RavencoinFoundation/ravencoinfoundation.github.io/issues)
 1. Status on P004 (currently an issue here: https://github.com/RavencoinFoundation/ravencoinfoundation.github.io/issues)
+1. A fully flushed docs for ravencoin would be great, started converting the filecoin docs one.
+Help is appreciated as there are only so many minutes in the day (https://github.com/corviato1/ravencoin-docs)
 1. Add your item here!
 Send a PR